 The surname Aillighan was first found in Kent where they were Lords of the manor of Allingham.

 Early History of the Aillighan family

-Another 146 words (10 lines of text) covering the years 161 and 1613 are included under the topic Early Aillighan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aillighan research.
+Another 79 words (6 lines of text) covering the years 161 and 1613 are included under the topic Early Aillighan History in all our PDF Extended History products and printed products wherever possible.